microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 ## 4. Configure secret in your Github account

-There are the last two tasks you need to do
+The last two tasks include:

-    4.1 Create PAT (Personal Access Token)
+   - Creating a Personal Access Token (PAT) in Github
-    4.2 Add SP to your repo in Github
+   - Adding a Service Principal (SP) to your forked repository in Github

 ### 4.1 Create PAT (Personal Access Token)